 - Sec.
 1: Employees will be placed into the base pay salary levels, attached as Appendix II, based on their years of service, and will continue to either remain in their current salary level or advance through the salary levels as determined by total years of service on the employee's anniversary date (e.g., a Firefighter with five years of service will remain in the same salary level on his next sixth anniversary date; and will advance one level on his seventh anniversary date).
 No employee's base pay may exceed the maximum base pay rate for the employee's pay classification. - Sec.
 2: When an employee is promoted, the employee's years of service will remain the same; his base pay salary will increase to that of his new job classification based on those years of service.
 Thereafter on his anniversary date his pay will remain the same or increase as determined by the years of service for that classification's salary levels. - Sec.
-3: As noted in the base pay salary schedules, attached as Appendix II, the following pay increases shall be made to the base pay salary schedules: - A. Effective in the paycheck payable on June 21, 2019, each level of base pay shall be increased by two percent (2%). - B. Effective in the first full pay period on or after October 1, 2019, each level of base pay shall be increased by two percent (2%). - C. Effective in the first full pay period on or after October 1, 2020, each level of base pay shall be increased by two percent (2%). - Sec.
-4: Employees may be paid additional assignment/incentive pay as set forth in Article 6: Wages, Section 5; Article 34: EMS & Rescue Assignment Pay; and Article 41:

-HAZ-MAT Incentive Pay, provided however, that no employee shall be paid more than a total of 25% in any combination of assignment/incentive pays above the employee's base pay, exclusive of Rescue Assignment Pay as detailed in Article 34, Sec.
+3: As noted in the base pay salary schedules, attached as Appendix II, the following pay increases shall be made to the base pay salary schedules: Effective in the first full pay period on or after October 1, 2021, each level of base pay shall be increased by two percent (2%). - Sec.
+4: A one-time premium payment (pursuant to the definition of "Premium Pay" as defined by the American Rescue Plan Act of 2021) of \$1,000 net per member paid on the first full pay period in October 2021. - Sec.
+5: Employees may be paid additional assignment/incentive pay as set forth in Article 6: Wages, Section 5; Article 34: EMS & Rescue Assignment Pay; and Article 41: HAZ-MAT Incentive Pay, provided however, that no employee shall be paid more than a total of 25% in any combination of assignment/incentive pays above the employee's base pay, exclusive of Rescue Assignment Pay as detailed in Article 34, Sec.
 2(d).

 - Sec.
-5: All degrees earned after July 9, 2013 must be from an accredited college or university, as recognized by the Unites States Department of Education.
+6: All degrees earned after July 9, 2013 must be from an accredited college or university, as recognized by the Unites States Department of Education.
 However, final approval shall be as determined by the Fire Chief.
 At the employee's option, eligible members will receive one of the following City educational incentive payments: - (a) Any individual who received a "Fire Science Certificate" or its equivalent prior to October 1, 2002 will continue to receive a 2.5% pay increase to base pay.
 No additional members are eligible to receive any increases for a Fire Science Certificate; or - (b) Any individual who has successfully completed a college level "Municipal Fire Officer" course curriculum before October 1, 1999, will continue to receive a 2.5% pay increase to base pay.
-Individuals who successfully completed the course curriculum after October 1, 1999, and successfully passed any related state certification exams before July 9, 2013 will continue to receive a 2.5% increase to base pay, however, no additional members are eligible to receive any increase for a completed "Municipal Fire Officer" course curriculum; or - (c) Any individual who receives an Associate's Degree in Fire Science Technology, Emergency Medicine Technology, Fire Protection, Management, Business Administration, Nursing, Architecture, Chemical Engineering, Chemistry, Civil Engineering, Electrical Engineering, Health Administration, Public Management, Public Safety Administration, Physical Therapy, Public Administration, Emergency

-Management, Emergency Medical Service or Urban & Regional Planning, will receive a 5.0% increase to the employee's base pay; or
+Individuals who successfully completed the course curriculum after October 1, 1999, and successfully passed any related state certification exams before July 9, 2013 will continue to receive a 2.5% increase to base pay, however, no additional members are eligible to receive any increase for a completed "Municipal Fire Officer" course curriculum; or - (c) Any individual who receives an Associate's Degree in Fire Science Technology, Emergency Medicine Technology, Fire Protection, Management, Business Administration, Nursing, Architecture, Chemical Engineering, Chemistry, Civil Engineering, Electrical Engineering, Health Administration, Public Management, Public Safety Administration, Physical Therapy, Public Administration, Emergency Management, Emergency Medical Service or Urban & Regional Planning, will receive a 5.0% increase to the employee's base pay; or